efim-a-efim/efim-a-efim.github.io/_projects/rancheros-ec2-metadata.md

 Intended to use with Autoscaling.
 - Adds AWS EC2 metadata to RancherOS environment
+- Adds instance tags to Docker labels
-- Adds instance tags (filtered) to Docker options
+- Adds instance tags to RancherOS environment according to options

 ## How to use